Nidhishree-S-P/Nidhishree-S-P/README.md

 <!--
 **Nidhishree-S-P/Nidhishree-S-P** is a ✨ *special* ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I'm currently working on a project to simplify math learning for ADHD students.
+- 🔭 I'm currently working as a Data Engineer at Tekzen Systems
+- 🚀 I'm passionate about my personal project focused on simplifying math learning for ADHD students
 - 🌱 I'm currently learning to create games through Unity2D and expanding my knowledge in Cybersecurity
 - 📫 How to reach me: nidhishree1911@gmail.com
 - 😄 Pronouns: she/her